-You may invest a lot of effort into bringing users to your website — set up contextual advertising, create and promote useful content, run social media campaigns, — yet there will be no point in all these initiatives if your visitors don’t turn into customers or, in other words, don’t convert.
+You may invest a lot of effort into bringing users to your website — set up contextual advertising, create and promote useful content, run social media campaigns, — yet there is no point in all these initiatives if your visitors don’t turn into customers or, in other words, don’t convert.

-So, in this article, we’ll talk about sales conversion rate; in particular, we’ll define this notion, explain how to calculate conversion rate at each step of the customer journey, and offer some ways on how to improve your sales conversion rate with email marketing.
+So, in this article, we’ll talk about sales conversion rate; in particular, we’ll define this notion, explain how to calculate conversion rate at each step of the customer journey, and offer some ways to improve your sales conversion rate with email marketing.

 What is sales conversion rate?